zalando-stups/yourturn/README.md

 yourturn needs some backends to work properly.
 To start mocks you have to have [docker](https://www.docker.com/) installed as well as [swagger-mock](https://github.com/zalando/swagger-mock).
 Then just run

-    ./server/start.sh
+    ./server/start-docker.sh

 from the root directory.
-This will spin up two docker containers running the a mocked [kio](https://github.com/zalando-stups/kio) on port 5000 and [twintip](https://github.com/zalando-stups/twintip) on 5001.
+This will spin up two docker containers running a mocked [kio](https://github.com/zalando-stups/kio) on port 5000 and [twintip](https://github.com/zalando-stups/twintip) on 5001.
 Make sure to kill them when there are updated APIs.
 Also note that with boot2docker you have to replace `localhost` with your `boot2docker ip` in `index.html`.

 ## License